 The ROSHNI (Rights for Sanitation, Health and Nutrition Initiative) Project is an integrated water, sanitation and hygiene (WASH) and nutrition intervention program implemented in the Indian states of Andhra Pradesh, Madhya Pradesh and Odisha.
-ROSHNI is a three-year UNICEF-funded project, completed in collaboration with Johns Hopkins Center for Human Nutrition and the Department of International Health.
+ROSHNI is a two-year UNICEF-funded project, completed in collaboration with Johns Hopkins Center for Human Nutrition and the Department of International Health.

 The project objectives include:

 - reduce malnutrition among children 0-5 years of age including stunting, wasting and underweight, linear and ponderal growth

 - improve WASH and infant and young child feeding (IYCF) behaviors and